ZoeyR/flif.rs/README.md

  [![Build Status](https://travis-ci.org/dgriffen/flif.rs.svg?branch=master)](https://travis-ci.org/dgriffen/flif.rs) [![version][version-badge]][CHANGELOG] [![license][license-badge]][LICENSE]

 flif.rs is a Rust implementation of the [flif16](http://flif.info/spec.html) image format.
 This project was inspired by the work on [flif-rs](https://github.com/panicbit/flif-rs).
+## Current Status

+Currently this project is pre-alpha.
+As of right now it is only capable of decoding header data, pixel decoding is not yet implemented.
+The project will enter alpha status once enough pixel decoding is implemented to successfully decode the reference image in the examples folder.

 ## Development
 ### Prerequisites